importcjj/init-react-webpack-project/README.md

-#⚡️proton⚡️
+#⚡️yoo⚡️

 ####A simple and small python2🐍 script that can help you to init a react & webpack project.

-***Proton*** will help you to create some simple file, such as config file of webpack and the package.json of npm.
+***Yoo*** will help you to create some simple file, such as config file of webpack and the package.json of npm.
 You may need to provide the project infomation in the cli when proton is doing his works.
 And After that, then he will install dependencies uses npm. when finished installing dependencies, proton will uses the webpack to pack the html, js, css, and other static files.

 ####I wish you will enjoy it ! 😀